HuemulSolutions/enola/docs/feedback_evaluation.md

 Enola-AI provides a feedback system that allows users to evaluate AI agent executions.
 Feedback can be submitted either through the Enola-AI platform or programmatically via code.
 This helps in assessing the performance of your AI agents and gathering user and system insights for improvement.

-Feedback evaluation is a powerful feature, due to the importance of evaluating a system through feedback, this allows to get a better insight about the quality of the interactions that the users are experiencing with the system and their level of satisfaction.
-By detecting the weak or problematic areas, you will be able to take better decisions to improve your AI solutions.
+Feedback evaluation is a powerful feature, due to the importance of assessing a system through user feedback.
+This allows you gain better insights into the quality of the interactions that users are experiencing with the system and their level of satisfaction.
+By detecting the weak or problematic areas, you will be able to make better decisions to improve your AI solutions.

 As shown in the image, Enola-AI provides a Feedback Evaluation feature, enabling you to send evaluation feedback to the Enola-AI servers for further analysis and processing, adding value to the AI system.